 Landlords in Louisiana must follow very specific rules and procedures (set forth by Louisiana law) when evicting a tenant.
 This article will explain how these rules and procedures work in Louisiana and what a landlord or property manager must do when evicting a tenant.

-To terminate the tenancy, the landlord must give the tenant notice.
-The type of notice is the same, no matter the reason for the eviction.
-The landlord is required to give the tenant a five-day notice to vacate.
+The first step in terminating the tenancy is to give the tenant notice.
+In Louisiana, landlords use the same type of notice no matter the reason for the eviction: a five-day notice to vacate.
 The landlord is not required to give the tenant any time to pay rent or correct a lease violation.
 As soon as rent is late or a violation has occurred, the landlord can give the tenant a five-day notice to vacate, and the tenant must move out of the rental unit by the end of the five days.
-If the tenant does not move out, then the landlord can go to court and file an eviction lawsuit against the tenant (see La.
+If the tenant does not move out, then the landlord can go to court and file an eviction lawsuit against the tenant.
+(La.
 Civ.
 Code Ann. art.
-4701).
+4701.)

-If the landlord wishes to end a fixed-term tenancy but does not have legal cause, then the landlord must wait until the term has expired before expecting the tenant to move.
+When a landlord wishes to end a fixed-term tenancy but does not have legal cause, then the landlord must wait until the term has expired before expecting the tenant to move.
 Unless the lease or rental agreement specifically requires it, the landlord is not required to give the tenant any notice.
 The landlord can expect the tenant to move by the end of the tenancy, unless the tenant has indicated otherwise.

-Even though a landlord may have a valid legal reason to evict a tenant, the tenant may still decide to fight the eviction.
-The tenant may also have a valid defense to the eviction, such as the landlord failing to maintain the rental unit or the landlord discriminating against the tenant.
+Even though a landlord might have a valid legal reason to evict a tenant, the tenant can still decide to fight the eviction.
+The tenant might also have a valid defense to the eviction, such as the landlord failing to maintain the rental unit or the landlord discriminating against the tenant.
 The tenant’s decision to fight the eviction could mean that the cost of the eviction lawsuit increases or that the tenant gets to remain in the rental unit for a longer period of time.

-Landlords must carefully follow all the rules and procedures required by Louisiana law when evicting a tenant; otherwise, the eviction may not be valid.
-Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
+Landlords must carefully follow all the rules and procedures required by Louisiana law when evicting a tenant; otherwise, the eviction might not be valid.
+Although these rules and procedures can seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.